HugCls/HugCls/README.md

-2023-10-08: "Think of yourself as dead. you have lived your life.
-Now, take what's left, and live it properly." - Marcus Aurelius
+2023-10-09: "Opportunities don't often come along.
+So, when they do, you have to grab them." - Audrey Hepburn